 What Does The Institutional Ownership Tell Us About Metro?

-As you can see, institutional investors own 41% of Metro.
+As you can see, institutional investors have a fair amount of stake in Metro.
 This implies the analysts working for those institutions have looked at the stock and they like it.
 But just like anyone else, they could be wrong.
 It is not uncommon to see a big share price drop if two large institutional investors try to sell out of a stock at the same time.
 So it is worth checking the past earnings trajectory of Metro, (below).
 Of course, keep in mind that there are other factors to consider, too.

 Insider Ownership Of Metro

-Our data suggests that insiders own under 1% of Metro Inc. in their own names.
-As it is a large company, we'd only expect insiders to own a small percentage of it.
-But it's worth noting that they own CA$27m worth of shares.
+Our most recent data indicates that insiders own less than 1% of Metro Inc..
+It is a very large company, so it would be surprising to see insiders own a large proportion of the company.
+Though their holding amounts to less than 1%, we can see that board members collectively own CA$32m worth of shares (at current prices).
 In this sort of situation, it can be more interesting to see if those insiders have been buying or selling.

 General Public Ownership

-The general public, who are mostly retail investors, collectively hold 58% of Metro shares.
-This level of ownership gives retail investors the power to sway key policy decisions such as board composition, executive compensation, and the dividend payout ratio.
+The general public, who are mostly retail investors, collectively hold 59% of Metro shares.
+This size of ownership gives retail investors collective power.
+They can and probably do influence decisions on executive compensation, dividend policies and proposed business acquisitions.

 NB: Figures in this article are calculated using data from the last twelve months, which refer to the 12-month period ending on the last date of the month the financial statement is dated.
 This may not be consistent with full year annual report figures.